Learn the Details of Bank of America's Keep the Change Program

 Need some creative ideas to save more?
 There are several ways to have funds moved into a savings account without you having to take any action.
 These programs include Bank of America’s Keep the Change program, Wachovia’s Way2Save, and apps that round up your purchases to the next dollar.

-One strategy is to round purchases up to the next dollar amount and put the amount you round up into a savings account.
+One strategy is to round up purchases to the next dollar amount and put that extra amount into a savings account.

 If you have a Bank of America debit card, Keep the Change can do this for you.
 For example, you might buy a cup of coffee and end up with a bit more in savings:

 - Total Charge: $4.00 (total charge to your checking account)

 That extra 57 cents goes into a linked savings account, and the idea is that you’ll barely notice that it’s gone from your checking account.
 If you make several purchases throughout the day, that might add up to a few bucks of savings every day—or a decent monthly addition to your savings.
 Think of it as similar to a Christmas savings account, which you might add to little by little throughout the year with the intention of having a few extra hundred dollars stashed away for the holidays.

 Bank of America no longer matches your contributions through the Keep the Change program.
 In the past, you could earn a dollar for dollar match during the first three months, and then 5 percent of your rounded up contributions after that, with a maximum match of $250 per year.

 Without the match, you’re saving your own money instead of getting help from the bank, which is still better than nothing.

 If you need a little extra help or you’d benefit from tricking yourself into saving, this program might do the trick.
 Unfortunately, it’s not going to make a significant impact on your financial situation.